Menu

 1. Schools:

-• State Schools: These are government-funded and do not charge tuition fees.
+• State Schools are government-funded and do not charge tuition fees.
 They follow the National Curriculum, and their performance is regularly evaluated by the Office for Standards in Education (Ofsted).
-They are the most common type of schools and provide education for most pupils.
+State schools are the most common type of school and provide education for most pupils.

 • Faith Schools: While these schools are similar to other state schools in many respects, including adherence to the National Curriculum, they can teach religion based on their faith.
 Examples include the Church of England and Catholic schools.
 They might have different admissions criteria and staffing policies based on their religious character.